Temporal rich club phenomenon and its formation mechanisms: Results

+$\xi$ is a random number uniformly distributed in $[0,1]$.
+The value of $\xi$ is reassigned independently each time.
+In this way, multiple simulations can be performed to make sure the reliability of the results.

-Regarding the mechanism behind the formation of the TRC phenomenon, we believe that highly developed economies are more likely to continue to have trade relations with each other, and nodes with high export degrees are more likely to export to nodes with high import degrees.
-The mathematical hypothesis given for this is that the probability of trade occurring between economies $i$ and $j$ is proportional to the product of their out-degree and in-degree, i.e., $\Pi(i,j) \sim k^{\mathrm{out}}_i k^{\mathrm{in}}_j$.
-Based on this, we constructed a network model $\mathscr{G}_{\mathrm{pa}}$ based on the preferential attachment (PA) model \citep{Barabasi-Jeong-Neda-Ravasz-Schubert-Vicsek-2002-PhysicaA}.
-To simulate the evolution of the network, we introduce two more variables, one of which is the death rate of links from $G(t)$ to $G(t+1)$,
+Highly developed economies are more likely to continue to have trade relations with each other \citep{Hallak-2010-RevEconStat}, and nodes with high out-degrees are more likely to connect to nodes with high in-degrees \citep{Barabasi-Jeong-Neda-Ravasz-Schubert-Vicsek-2002-PhysicaA}, which is widely known as preferential attachment (PA).
+The mathematical hypothesis given for this is that the probability of trade occurring from economies $i$ to $j$ is proportional to the product of their out-degree and in-degree, i.e., $\Pi(i,j) \sim k^{\mathrm{out}}_i k^{\mathrm{in}}_j$.
+Based on this, we constructed the network model $\mathscr{G}_{\mathrm{pa}}$. $p_{\mathrm{\mathrm{sur}}}(t)$ and $p_{\mathrm{birth}}(t)$ are invoked into controlling the density of generated network.
+The link evolution process can be inscribed as